Arvind Krishna (actor): Early life and education

-Arvind Krishna had spent his early years in New Delhi before moving to Europe.
-Arvind Krishna pursued his education in the United States from the University of Southern California - MaST (Math and Science Technology) Highly Gifted High School.
+Arvind Krishna was born to C.V.S.K.
+Sharma, an IAS officer.
+He spent his early years in New Delhi before moving to Europe.
+He pursued his education in the United States from the University of Southern California - MaST (Math and Science Technology) Highly Gifted High School.
 He then pursued BTech in Biotechnology from JNTU, Hyderabad.
-Arvind Krishna is a sportsman, played varsity basketball for his high school and Andhra Pradesh and India, and most recently for Telangana.
+Arvind Krishna is a sportsman, played varsity basketball for his high school, Andhra Pradesh and India, and most recently for Telangana.

-Post-college education, he worked at the Satyam School of Leadership on the Leadership Development team and pursued the Global Business Leadership program with Harvard Business School and U21 Global and Satyam.
+Upon completing his education, he worked at the Satyam School of Leadership on the Leadership Development team and pursued the Global Business Leadership program with Harvard Business School and U21 Global and Satyam.

 Career

-Arvind Krishna made his foray into acting after education.
-Arvind's debut movies in ensemble lead and supporting roles Young India and Alasyam Amrutham both got poor reviews and failed at the box office.
-Later, he starred as a main lead was It's My Love Story.
-His performance in the film earned him a nomination for Best Debut Actor (Male)- Telugu at SIIMA Awards, 2012.
+Arvind Krishna made his foray into acting with ensemble lead and supporting roles in Young India and Alasyam Amrutham.
+Both films received poor reviews and failed at the box office.
+Later, he starred as a main lead in It's My Love Story.
+His performance in the film earned him a nomination for Best Debut Actor (Male) - Telugu at SIIMA Awards, 2012.

-Arvind Krishna received a fillip in his career with Rushi.
-The film won Nandi Award for Best Story, an honor by the Andhra Pradesh Government for cinematic excellence, in 2012.
+Arvind received a fillip in his career with Rushi.
+The film won Nandi Award for Best Story, an honour presented at the time by the Andhra Pradesh Government for cinematic excellence, in 2012.

+He was next seen in Times Internet MX Player's original series Lots of Love, MX Player's flagship product for Telugu.

 Arvind is also an Indian professional basketball player and now playing for the team Hyderabad Ballers in 3x3 basketball league (3BL), India.
-Krishna was next seen in Times Internet MX Player's original series Lots of Love and it was MX Player's flagship product for Telugu and Tamil.